 Just as easily as I can argue March and April are great, I can definitely make a case that May is the best month to visit Scotland.

-May historically is one of the least rainy months for Scotland and is still considered shoulder season for many areas and attractions, so you’re still not paying that summer premium, though competition for accommodations might heat up.
+May in Scotland is historically is one of the least rainy months for the country and is still considered shoulder season for many areas and attractions, so you’re still not paying that summer premium, though competition for accommodations might heat up.

 By May average max temperatures are closer to 60°F, and your chances of getting caught in the snow drop as a result.
 Notice I said they drop, not that they actually go to zero.
 Don’t come crying to me if you don’t pack a warm hat and instead fill your suitcase with shorts, thus ending up having to buy a knit hat for $35 at gift shop because you didn’t have one